CS-DS-125/125book/py4e_rst/01-intro.rst

 The high-level definitions of these parts are as follows:

--  The *Central Processing Unit* (or CPU) is the part of the computer that is built to be obsessed with “what is next?”
-If your computer is rated at 3.0 Gigahertz, it means that the CPU will ask “What next?” three billion times per second.
+-  The *Central Processing Unit* (or CPU) is the part of the computer that is built to be obsessed with "what is next?"
+If your computer is rated at 3.0 Gigahertz, it means that the CPU will ask "What next?" three billion times per second.
 You are going to have to learn how to talk fast to keep up with the CPU.